cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 * **Note:** Items V1 and V2 are shown in the Qualtrics files.
 These ask the respondent if they have received a COVID vaccination.
-However, due to reidentification concerns, these items are **disabled** in the display logic, and respondents do not answer them.
+However, due to reidentification concerns, these items are **disabled** in the display logic, and are not displayed to or asked of respondents.
 These items, or a version of them, will be enabled in a future survey wave.